equilibriumdata/equilibriumdata.github.io/TCE/germanium.md

 <a  href="//doi.org/10.1016/S0304-4203(02)00115-9" target="_blank" rel="noopener">Ellwood, M.J., Maher, W.A., 2003.
 Germanium cycling in the waters across a frontal zone: the Chatham Rise, New Zealand.
 Mar.
 Chem.
 80, 145–159.</a>

 Evdokimov, D.Ya., Kogan, E.A., 1963.
 A study of germanium dioxide solubility in water at different temperatures.
-Ukrainskii Khimicheskii Zhurnal 29, 1020–1022 (in Russian); values as given in Pokrovski and Schott, 1998.
+Ukrainskii Khimicheskii Zhurnal 29, 1020–1022; values as given in Pokrovski and Schott, 1998 [in Russian].

 <a  href="//doi.org/10.1039/JR9530004117" target="_blank" rel="noopener">Everest, D.A., 1953.
 The chemistry of bivalent germanium compounds.
 Part IV.
 Formation of germanous salts by reduction by hypophosphorous acid.
 J. Chem.
 Soc.
 4117–4120.</a>